-Over the years I have had the privilege of knowing, working with and serving under some great Christian leaders.
-These great leaders were not always the flashiest but they all carried a certain gravitas that everyone could sense.
+Over the years I have had the privilege of knowing, working with and serving under some great Christian leadership.
+Christian leadership is not always the flashiest; but those I knew all carried a certain gravitas that everyone could sense.

 It was this unmistakable aura that drew me in and made me reflect and dissect just what made these particular leaders so distinctive and effective.
-After years of watching, listening and reflecting, I think I’ve narrowed their greatness down to a handful of very specific characteristics.
+After years of watching, listening and reflecting, I think I’ve narrowed their christian leadership down to a handful of very specific characteristics.

 1. Great leaders lead.

 Implicit in the word “leader” is the idea of moving with intentionality toward a clear and compelling objective and inspiring others to move with you.
 A leader has a mission to accomplish and rallies others to work with him/her to accomplish it.

 There is no better example of this in ancient history than Jesus.
 How could a modest carpenter out of nowhere lead a handful of overlooked, underestimated blue collar followers to “make disciples of all nations”?
 Answer: Leadership!

 Jesus inspired his disciples and moved them toward accomplishing a clear objective.
 Before he ascended into heaven he reminded them of what this mission was (“you will be my witnesses”), where this mission would be carried out (across the street, across the tracks and across the world) and how this mission would be effectively accomplished (“you will receive power after the Holy Spirit comes on you…” Acts 1:8).